Skip to main content

 Find out more about what we've done with the money so far and/or donate here.

-Flexible funding, also called, unrestricted funding refers to donations that are not tied to a specific project or location.
+Unrestricted funding, also called, flexible funding refers to donations that are not tied to a specific project or location.

 These funds may support a wide range of priorities, including programme development, core infrastructure, staff training, policy and advocacy work, or strengthening local partnerships.